EmmaJane22/Design-and-Print/README.md

 ## Technologies Used

-HTML5 - to create the structure of the website.
+* HTML5 - to create the structure of the website.
-CSS3 - to style the website.
+* CSS3 - to style the website.
-Bootstrap - to style the website content.
+* Bootstrap - to style the website content.
-JavaScript - to add interactivity to the website.
+* JavaScript - to add interactivity to the website.
-Python - to build the backend of the website.
+* Python - to build the backend of the website.
-Django - to build the website.
+* Django - to build the website.
-Django Allauth - account management.
+* Django Allauth - account management.
-Git - version control to commit and push to GitHub.
+* Git and GitHub - version control to commit and push to GitHub.
-GitPod - development environment.
+* GitPod - development environment.
-Chrome DevTools - to test responsiveness and fix bugs.
+* Chrome DevTools - to test responsiveness and fix bugs.
-Heroku - to deploy the website.
+* Heroku - to deploy the website.
-Elephant SQL - the database.
+* Elephant SQL - the database.
-Stripe - to process the card payment functionality.
+* Stripe - to process the card payment functionality.
-Amazon AWS - to store the static and media files.
+* Amazon AWS - to store the static and media files.
-Google Mail - to generate emails.
+* Google Mail - to generate emails.
-Font Awesome - website icons.
+* Font Awesome - website icons.
-Google Fonts - website fonts.
+* Google Fonts - website fonts.
-Balsamiq - for designing the wireframes.
+* Balsamiq - for designing the wireframes.

 [Back to top](#table-of-contents)
 ___